Antonija Šola: Other ventures

 In May 2017, Šola founded her merch of t-shirts with written lyrics of her songs like: "Volim osmijeh Tvoj", "Zovem da ti čujem glas", "Srce nije kamen" and more.
 In November 2018, Šola joined the political party "Snaga" which fights against bankers.
-In Septembar 2019, Šola launched her perfume, the first from the collection for men and women called "Ocean".
+In September 2019, Šola launched her perfume, the first from the collection for men and women called "Ocean".

 Activism

 Through her concert performances and work, Šola has supported many humanitarian organizations such as "RTL pomaže djeci" of RTL Television, and the associations "DUH" and "MI" from Nova Gradiška, for which she wrote a song in collaboration with Tomislav Jakobović and Josip Jandrijević entitled "Djeca rođena za sreću".
 She received letters of thanks for promoting solidarity and humanitarian action as well as for supporting various educational and volunteer projects.
 She participated in the association to help the Caritas Home for Women and Children - Victims of Domestic Violence in Rijeka.

 Šola received a letter of thanks from the Terry Fox Association under the auspices of the Canadian Embassy in Zagreb, and humanitarian association. Šola participants in DM's action "Volim osmijeh tvoj" and under the auspices of the Ministry of Health and Social Welfare Croatia.
 She also often uses social media as a platform to positively influence the lives of people around her.